Bralen Trice

-Bralen Trice is an American football defensive end for the Washington Huskies.
+Bralen Trice (born February 26, 2001) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Washington Huskies.
+The Falcons drafted him in round 3 of the 2024 NFL draft at the 74th pick.

-High school career
+Early life

 Trice attended Sandra Day O'Connor High School in Phoenix, Arizona.
 During his high school career he had 16.5 sacks.
 He committed to the University of Washington to play college football.

 College career

-Trice redshirted his first year at Washington in 2019 and opted out of the 2020 season due to the Covid-19 pandemic.
+Trice redshirted his first year at Washington in 2019 and opted out of the 2020 season due to the COVID-19 pandemic.
 He returned in 2021 to play in all 12 games and made two starts.
-He finished the year with 14 tackles, two sacks and a fumble he returned for a touchdown.
-Trice returned to Washington as a starter in 2022.
+He finished the year with 14 tackles, two sacks and a touchdown via a fumble return.
+Trice was named the defensive MVP of the 2022 Alamo Bowl.

+Professional career

+Trice was selected by the Atlanta Falcons in the third round, 74th overall, of the 2024 NFL draft.
+He tore his ACL in the first preseason game and was placed on season-ending injured reserve on August 11, 2024.

+Trice began the 2025 season on injured reserve after aggravating the same knee injury from 2024.